gedankenstuecke/oh_data_uploader/README.md

 brew install heroku/brew/heroku
 ```

-Once this is done you can start the setup of your *Open Humans uploader* by copying the example `.env` file (`cp .env.sample .env`) and starting the local heroku environment using `heroku local`.
+Once this is done you can start the setup of your *Open Humans uploader* by copying the example `.env` file (`cp .env.sample .env`) and entering at least your database URL.
+Once this is done you can migrate your database using `heroku local:run python manage.py migrate`.
+Afterwards you can start the webserver of your local heroku environment using `heroku local`.

-To fully set up your uploader you will have to modify some files, as described below:
+To fully set up your uploader you will have to modify some files, as described below.

 ## Configuration